pasztorpisti/json-cfg/README.rst

     - Your `__call__` implementation can perform validation.
 If the validation fails then you have to raise an exception.
 This exception can be anything but if you don't have a better idea then simply use the standard `ValueError` or `TypeError`.
-This exception will be caught by the value fetcher call and it re-raises another json-cfg specific exception that contains useful error message with the location of the error and that exception also contains the exception you raised while validating.
+This exception is caught by the value fetcher call and re-raised as another json-cfg specific exception that contains useful error message with the location of the error and that exception also contains the exception you raised while validating.